-LGBT Walnut mainly covers the Greater London area and parts of South-East England but we welcome you wherever you are based.
-There are also other Walnut groups in Dorset and Eastbourne, although we are independent of one another.
+LGBTQ+ Walnut mainly covers the Greater London area and parts of South-East England and around the UK, but we welcome you wherever you are based.

 Good question.
 The answer is that the prostate in a healthy adult man is roughly the size of a walnut.
 You'll find a few other prostate cancer groups that have used the word "walnut" in their names.
 We'd like to say we thought of it first, but that'd be telling fibs.